-- 435 supported by NSF Awards OCE-1924388, PLR-1425989, OPP-1936222 and NASA award 80NSSC20K1076.
-The authors would like to thank European Space Agency (ESA) for providing the Envisat and ICESat-1 data, and Alfred Wegener Institute, Helmholtz Centre for Polar and Marine Research (AWI) for providing Weddell Sea ULS data.
+Acknowledgements.
+The authors would like to thank Jinlun Zhang from University of Washington for his invaluable advice in improving the paper.
+The authors would like to thank the European Space Agency (ESA) for providing the Envisat and ICESat-1 data and the Alfred Wegener Institute, Helmholtz Centre for Polar and Marine Research (AWI), for providing Weddell Sea ULS data.
 This is a contribution to the Year of Polar Prediction (YOPP), a flagship activity of the Polar Prediction Project (PPP), initiated by the World Weather Research Programme (WWRP) of the World Meteorological Organisation (WMO).
-We acknowledge the WMO WWRP for - 440 its role in coordinating this international research activity.
+We acknowledge the WMO WWRP for its role in coordinating this international research activity.